 I signed a book deal with Indigo River Publishing!

-We are tentatively scheduling a spring 2022 release date.
+We are targeting a fall 2022 release.

 I couldn’t be more excited about it.

 In fact, I had to design a cover so I could imagine the book.
 (The final cover will be designed by the publisher.)

 Scroll down for your sneak preview!

 What if you could hit a pause button, pull up, and take an objective look at your life?
 That’s what many of us did in 2020 – whether we wanted to or not.

 If you weren’t a healthcare worker or on the front lines in some way, you were essentially sent to your room with stay-at-home guidelines to think about what you’d done.

 Many people realized what they were doing wasn’t working for them.